Nicolas Jean-Baptiste: Baltimore Ravens

-After going undrafted in the 2012 NFL Draft, Jean-Baptiste signed with the Baltimore Ravens' practice team.
+After going undrafted in the 2012 NFL draft, Jean-Baptiste signed with the Baltimore Ravens' practice team.
 On August 31, he was released.

 Indianapolis Colts

 Jean-Baptiste was signed by the Indianapolis Colts to their practice squad on September 18, 2012.
 On October 3, 2012, he was released from the practice squad.

 Cleveland Browns

 He signed with the Cleveland Browns on May 13, 2013.
 On August 26, he was released.

 Arizona Rattlers

 Jean-Baptiste was assigned to the Arizona Rattlers of the Arena Football League on December 10, 2013.

 Jacksonville Sharks

 On March 19, 2015, Jean-Baptiste was traded to the Jacksonville Sharks for Chase Deadder.

+Coaching career

+In 2015, Jean-Baptiste was hired as the defensive line coach for South Dakota Mines.

+In 2016, Jean-Baptiste joined Baylor as a graduate assistant.

+In 2017, Jean-Baptiste was rehired as the defensive line coach for South Dakota Mines.

+In 2018, Jean-Baptiste was hired as the defensive line coach for Navarro College.

+In 2020, Jean-Baptiste was hired as the defensive line coach for Cleveland High School.

+In 2022, Jean-Baptiste was hired as the defensive tackles coach and assistant defensive line coach for Montana State.